oracle/coherence-operator/docs/samples/management/console-cohql/README.md

    Wed Apr 24 01:18:11 GMT 2019: done putting (26802ms, 1917KB/sec, 1865 items/sec)
    ```

-   At the prompt, type `size` and it should show 50000.
+   At the prompt, type `size` and it will show 50000.

-   The `help` command will show all commands available.
+   The `help` command shows all the available command options.

-   Then type `bye` to exit the `console`.
+   Then type `bye` to exit the console.

-1. Add data to the cluster via CohQL
+1. Add data to the cluster through CohQL

-   Connect to the `CohQL` client using the following:.
+   Connect to the CohQL client using the following command:

    ```bash
    $ kubectl exec -it --namespace sample-coherence-ns storage-coherence-0 bash /scripts/startCoherence.sh queryplus
    ```

-   Use the following at the `CohQL>` prompt to view and manipulate data:
+   Use the following command at the CohQL prompt to view and manipulate data:

    ```bash
    select count() from 'test';